The Winner Takes It All: Chart performance

 "The Winner Takes It All" was a major success for ABBA, hitting No. 1 in Belgium, Ireland, the Netherlands, South Africa and the United Kingdom.
 It reached the Top 5 in Austria, Finland, France, West Germany, Norway, Sweden, Switzerland and Zimbabwe, while peaking in the Top 10 in Australia, Canada, Italy, Spain and the United States (where it became ABBA's fourth and final American Top 10 hit, peaking at No. 8; the song spent 26 weeks on the Billboard Hot 100 chart, more than any other ABBA single).
 It was also the group's second Billboard Adult Contemporary #1 (after "Fernando").
 "The Winner Takes It All" was also a hit in Brazil: it was included on the soundtrack of "Coração Alado" ("Winged Heart"), a popular soap opera in 1980, as the main theme.

 The track was listed as the 23rd most popular single on the US Billboard year-end chart for 1981.

 As of September 2021, it is the group's fifth-biggest song in the UK with 920,000 chart sales (including pure sales and streaming numbers).

 Music video

 A music video to promote the song was filmed in July 1980 on Marstrand, an island on the Swedish west coast.
 It was directed by Lasse Hallström.
 Appropriately, the video was shot ten days after the divorce of Björn Ulvaeus and Agnetha Fältskog was officially declared by the courts.
 It starts with a black-and-white photo montage of ABBA, then moves to the face of Agnetha singing the song.
-Interspersed in the video are footages of her walking alone, still photographs and other happier members of the band.
+Interspersed in the video is footage of her walking alone, still photographs, and shots of the other happier members of the band.